Tupelo Perfect ten: An intensive “workshop”

 Editorial Reviews of Full-Length or Chapbook Manuscripts

-Participants may sign up separately (in advance) with Jeffrey Levine for an intensive, poem by poem review and annotation of your full-length or chapbook manuscript.
-All manuscripts will be returned, fully edited, in advance of the conference.
+Participants are eligible for post conference reviews with Jeffrey Levine at a conference discount, for an intensive, poem by poem review and annotation of your full-length or chapbook manuscript.
+We have learned that manuscripts benefit from the craft talks and work of the conference, and we offer post-conference reviews which allow up to six months to revise and edit your manuscript after the conference before submitting them for review.
 Cost: $400 for chapbook-length manuscripts, (up to 26 pages) $800 for full-length manuscripts, (up to 54 pages) manuscripts.

 Registration and Fees

-In the case of a successful application, the registration fee is $1,050.
+In the case of a successful application, the registration fee will be $1,475

 Please email conferences@tupelopress.org with any questions beforehand.